Northern Ireland minister quits as police investigate gay abuse remark

 He will still contest the election for the DUP in a strong nationalist constituency.
 He is not expected to win the seat.

-Wells said his initial comments were misrepresented but then apologised and said the remarks did not reflect the DUP’s views.
+Wells said his initial comments were misrepresented but then apologized and said the remarks did not reflect the DUP’s views.

 “I am deeply saddened that some of those who represent a different viewpoint from me have attacked my family and me in a deeply personal, nasty and in some cases threatening way,” he said in the statement on Monday.